aiidateam/aiida-workgraph/README.md

 [![codecov](https://codecov.io/gh/superstar54/aiida-workgraph/branch/main/graph/badge.svg)](https://codecov.io/gh/superstar54/aiida-workgraph)
 [![Docs status](https://readthedocs.org/projects/aiida-workgraph/badge)](http://aiida-workgraph.readthedocs.io/)

-Provides the third workflow component: `WorkGraph`, to design flexible node-based workflows using AiiDA.
+Design flexible node-based workflows using AiiDA.

 In AiiDA, there are two workflow components: `workfunction` and `WorkChain`.
 Workfunction is easy to implement but it does not support automatic checkpointing, which is important for long-running calculations.
 Workchain supports automatic checkpointing but it is difficult to implement and also not as flexible as the `workfunction`.
 AiiDA-WorkGraph provides the third component: `WorkGraph`.
 It is easy to implement and supports automatic checkpointing.
 It is also flexible and can be used to design complex workflows.